 Note that at higher supply voltages, the junction temperature is lower due to reduced switch resistance ($R{DS(ON)}$).
+To maximize the thermal performance of the LTC3412A, the Exposed Pad should be soldered to a ground plane.

 Checking Transient Response